Gabriel Resources

-Gabriel Resources Ltd. is a Canadian TSX-V-listed resource company focused on permitting and developing controversial Roșia Montană gold and silver project located in western central Romania.
+Gabriel Resources Ltd. is a Canadian TSX-V-listed resource company focused on permitting and developing contested Roșia Montană gold and silver mine located in western central Romania.
+Rosia Montana is also home to ancient Roman mining galleries, which were added to UNESCO's World Heritage list in 2021.

 The Project, the largest undeveloped gold deposit in Europe, is owned through Rosia Montana Gold Corporation S.A.
-(RMGC), a Romanian Company in which Gabriel Resources holds an 80.69% stake and CNCAF Minvest S.A., a Romanian state-owned mining enterprise, the rest.
+(RMGC), a Romanian company in which Gabriel Resources holds an 80.69% stake and CNCAF Minvest S.A., a Romanian state-owned mining enterprise, the rest.

-"Gabriel is headquartered in the UK, listed in Canada and holds its Romanian assets through a Dutch company."
+Gabriel is headquartered in the UK, listed in Canada and holds its Romanian assets through a Dutch company.

+Since 2015, it has been in a dispute with the Romanian state at the World Bank's International Centre for Settlement of Investment Disputes for the failed mine project.
+According to its website, "the ICSID Arbitration has now become the core focus of the Company."
+On 8 March 2024, the Arbitration ruled in favor of Romania and ordered the company to pay Romania's legal costs.

+Its share price is 0.01 CAD, as of 14 November 2024, a 97.44% collapse compared to the price one year ago.

 Romanian project

 The history of the Rosia Montana mine site goes back at least to Emperor Trajan's time.

 Rosia Montana is the largest undeveloped gold deposit in Europe, hosting measured and indicated resources of 10 million ounces of gold and 47.6 million ounces of silver, together with an inferred resource of 1.2 million ounces of gold.
 The project is estimated to produce 626,000 ounces of gold annually during its first five years of operation, with an estimated average of 500,000 ounces of gold and 1.79 million ounces of silver per year over its 16-year mine life.

 The project is in an area which has been mined for many centuries and as recently as 2006 was subject to open pit mining by CNCAF Minvest.
 The project is subject to many protests.
 In September 2013, street protests took place in Bucharest, Cluj Napoca and other Romanian cities (see 2013 Romanian protests against the Roșia Montană Project).
 As a result, Gabriel shares dropped 64 percent (to a total of 41 percent drop this year).